Intsights/sergeant/docs/worker/handlers/on_failure.md

 ) -> None
 ```

-The following use cases are possible:
+Possible use cases include:

-- Fire a logging event.
+- Send a log message
-- Implement a metrics collector.
+- Create a metrics collector
-- Cleanup task's traces
+- Clean up the task's traces
-- Call `retry`/`requeue` to retry on failures
+- Call `retry`/`requeue` to rerun the same task